Continuum Attractions is one of the industry’s storytelling pioneers and CEO Juliana Delaney one of its key innovators.

 “The greatest gratification I have got by being CEO of this business is to create a different culture from the one that was here before.
 And, how I did that – how I still do that – is to put the people who work for me at the top of the business.
 It’s too easy to say that it’s a case of reversing the pyramid.
 We talk about it in terms of the fact that it is the teams who are front of house, running the visitor attractions, who are actually the stars.
 They are the ones who could lose a customer for life, or make a great visit.
 For me, that makes them far more important than me in this business.

 “So, we run on the basis that the teams are the most important people.
 Everyone else is there to support them and to make their jobs as easy as possible.
 And, it’s a very easy philosophy: it’s just common sense.
-I always think that if I was at the door or our attractions or in the cafe, I would welcome every visitor, treat them like it was my business, say hello and wave a cheery goodbye, but actually I don’t do that anymore.
-That’s all in the hands of other people, so I have to help them be as good as I would want to be if I had that job.
+I always think that if I was at the door or our attractions, I would welcome every visitor.
+I would treat them like it was my business, say hello and wave goodbye.
+But actually I don’t do that anymore.
+That’s all in the hands of other people.
+So I have to help them be as good as I would want to be if I had that job.

 “What people loved most about our Coronation Street attraction were the staff and the teams who took them around.
 And, I think it’s just the best philosophy and every business should see it like that.”